AscendNTNU/mineros/README.md

 ## Minecraft data

-Several of the services and topics require knowledge of the minecraft instance data, this varries depending on minecraft version, so on boot mineros will write a mapping of all item names to data ids to a file called itemName2id.txt, this file is located under the docs folder.
+Several of the services and topics require knowledge of the minecraft block ids, this can be found here http://prismarinejs.github.io/minecraft-data/?d=blocks

-This file will be unique to every minecraft version, so if you change the version of minecraft you are using, you will need to restart mineros to overwrite the file.

 ## Links to API docs
 - [Movement](docs/movement.md)